 This is Mont Tremblant – a quaint village in the Laurentian mountains of the eastern Canadian province of Quebec, and a destination that marked my very first experience of what a true winter really is.
 Learning to snowboard in Mont Tremblant was a privilege, as I began my winter sports hobby.

-I’d never seen this much snow, experienced temperatures this low or even stepped foot on ski slope of any sort before.
+I’d never seen this much snow, experienced temperatures this low or even stepped foot on a ski slope of any sort before.
 I shivered a lot and said, “It’s so cold” more times than I can remember, but nothing can take away the awe you have when you step out into a winter wonderland.
-For me – a city lover, an Asia enthusiast used to bustling traffic and hectic street life, and a hiker who has climbed through national parks and small mountains – this was a whole new world and it was very inviting.
+For me – a city lover and a hiker who has climbed through national parks and small mountains – this was a whole new world and it was very inviting.

-Mont Tremblant is also a great option for those wanting to explore the eastern side of Canada (being so close to Montreal) or to combine with a US city holiday (being a short flight from New York and Washington DC).
+Mont Tremblant is also a great option for those wanting to explore the eastern side of Canada, being so close to Montreal, or to combine with a US city holiday as it’s a short flight from New York and Washington DC.
 Plus it’s only a seven or eight-hour flight from Western Europe if you are looking for a winter break further afield.